gaudot/SlicerDentalSegmentator/README.md

 ## Troubleshooting

+### MacOS GPU acceleration

+Due to an ongoing issue with Mac devices and Pytorch, GPU acceleration is not available for now on those devices.

 ### Linux Processing hang

 On Linux or WSL system, the inference can get stuck at the stage : "done with volume".